openplanet-nl/nadeoapi-docs/docs/live/maps/favorites.md

       required: false
 ---

-Retrieves your favorite tracks along with their information.
+Retrieves your authenticated account's favorite tracks along with their information.

 ---